-Nnamdi Orakwue is co-founder and CEO of Cocolevio, an Austin startup that competes with the likes of Accenture.
+Nnamdi Orakwue is the founder and CEO of Cocolevio, an Austin startup that competes with the likes of Accenture.

-Besides some small debt-financing rounds, Cocolevio LLC has been bootstrapped since the day CEO Nnamdi Orakwue co-founded the software and technology services company in November 2015.
+Besides some small debt-financing rounds, Cocolevio LLC has been bootstrapped since the day CEO Nnamdi Orakwue founded the software and technology services company in November 2015.

-The startup — which helps develop and implement its customers’ tech needs, particularly in the areas of cloud, artificial intelligence, big data and the internet of things — had grown steadily since launch.
+The startup — which helps develop and implement its customers’ tech needs, particularly in the areas of cloud, artificial intelligence, big data, and the internet of things — had grown steadily since its launch.

 Then the Covid-19 pandemic hit, companies were beset with a wide range of tech challenges and Cocolevio’s expansion exploded.

 While Orakwue declined to share revenue figures or say whether the company is profitable, the CEO said Cocolevio posted year-over-year revenue growth of 500% from March 2020 to March 2021.

 Orakwue described the business as “screaming out of the nadir of the pandemic."